leonartambunan/j8583-iso-client/README.md

-# j8583-iso-server
+# j8583-iso-client

-Iso8583 Server using j8583 and non-blocking netty.
+Iso8583 Client using j8583 and non-blocking netty.

 ## How to Build